NateSkiles/MyThai-Code-Summary/readme.md

         model = Dish
         fields = '__all__'
 ```
-To display the form to the user, I created a template that uses a form with a POST request to POST new objects to the database.
+To display the form to the user, I created a template that uses a form with a request to POST new objects to the database.

-Note: For the upcoming examples there are templates and code for both Restaurants and Dishes, I have only included one to prevent excessive redundancy.
+Note: For the upcoming examples, there are templates and functions for both Restaurants and Dishes.
+I have only included one to prevent excessive redundancy.

 ``` Jinja
 {% extends "MyThai/MyThai_base.html" %}